Serena Williams Was Really Excited About Rocking Braids To The Royal Wedding

-Serena Williams found a way to stand out at Meghan Markle and Prince Harry’s highly-anticipated wedding.
+Serena Williams found a way to stand out at Meghan Markle and Prince Harry’s highly anticipated wedding.
 The tennis star rocked a stunning hairstyle that has most likely never been seen at a royal wedding before, and she couldn’t wait to show it off to her fans on social media.

 While most eyes were on the bride at the royal wedding, some Twitter users couldn’t stop talking about Serena Williams’ gorgeous hair.
 She wore it in cornrows and Senegalese twists that she pulled up into a high ponytail, but what really brought the drama was the length of her braids; they went all the way down to her thighs.
 As reported by the Huffington Post, Williams talked about her hairstyle on her Instagram story.